 DHHS Resources

 Numerous organizations across Texas serve people who are deaf or hard of hearing.
 The partial resource list below is for informational purposes only and is not meant to be a recommendation.
-Additional entities can be located through an Internet search.
+Additional entities can be located through an internet search.

 National Organizations – For Professionals